Free AI Visibility + Awareness score

 For a Canadian independent practice, three subreddit categories matter:

-• City subreddits. r/toronto, r/ottawa, r/calgary, r/vancouver, r/Hamilton, r/halifax — any city you serve.
-Search for your service category inside each sub (“dentist,” “lawyer,” “accountant”).
+• City subreddits. r/toronto, r/ottawa, r/calgary, r/vancouver, r/Hamilton, r/halifax.
+Search in any city you serve for your service category (“dentist,” “lawyer,” “accountant”).

 • Industry subreddits. r/legaladvicecanada for lawyers, r/PersonalFinanceCanada for advisors and accountants, r/medical for healthcare.